ChrstphrHll/npc_gen/students/Tadita Edraele.md

 year: 4
 guild: Treskal
 partyID: 7
+tags:
+- Gnome
+- Paladin
+- Assault
+- 4th
+- Treskal
 ---
 # Tadita Edraele
 ---
 ### Description
 - 4th year Gnome Paladin in Treskal
-- wavy lighter blonde hair that's braided with violet ribbon (med), Gray eyes, and Light skin
+- wavy lighter blonde hair that's braided with violet ribbon (med), Green eyes, and Light skin
 - Is Thoughtful and Invisible, and has Flexibility as their ideal

 ### Organizations